AI agents can coordinate beyond human scale: Supplementary Information

-In order to understand if the majority force parameter $\beta$ is influenced by the language understanding and cognitive capabilities of the LLMs or rather by their context window length, we repeat the analysis performed in Fig.~\ref{fig:plot2} (left panel).
-In this case, however, we compare the majority force with the context windows of the ten models we analyzed.
-As shown in Fig.~\ref{fig:plot3_SI} there is a much weaker and less significant correlation ($0.49$ with a p-value of $0.15$) with respect to the MMLU benchmark, suggesting that the context window length only plays a marginal role.
+In order to understand if the majority force parameter $\beta$ is influenced by the language understanding and cognitive capabilities of the LLMs or rather by the context window length $L$, we repeat the analysis performed in Fig.~\ref{fig:plot2} (left panel).
+In this case, however, we relate the majority force with the context windows of the ten models we analyzed.
+As shown in Fig.~\ref{fig:plot3_SI} (left) there is a much weaker and less significant correlation ($0.49$ with a p-value of $0.15$) with respect to the MMLU benchmark, suggesting that the context window length plays a marginal role.